greg-raven/grus/_posts/2012-08-16-california-reps-oppose-sb-249.md

 - Jerry Lewis
 - Ricardo Lara
 - Ron Calderon
-- Barbara Boxer
-- Dianne Feinstein
-- Leland Yee
 - Steve Knight
 - Steven Bradford
 - Tom Ammiano
 - Tom Harman
----

-I am writing you to urge you to join Riverside County Sheriff Stan Sniff, myself, and hundreds of thousands of law abiding California citizen in opposing S.B.
-249, which will be presented to the Appropriations Committee today (August 16th, 2012).

-In the words of Sheriff Sniff: "Even more critically, we should not be turning entire classes of citizen gun-owners from all walks of life, which made good-faith lawful rifle purchases over the past few years, into criminals."

-SB 249 is a flawed piece of legislation.
-As written, this bill will convert hundreds of thousands of law abiding California citizens into criminals with the stroke of a pen through no fault of their own.
-S.B.
-249 confiscates without recompense millions if not billions of dollars of property purchased lawfully over the past several years.

-The Second Amendment to our Constitution reads in part, "the right of the people to keep and bear arms shall not be infringed."
-Your oath of office reads, "I do solemnly swear (or affirm) that I will support and defend the Constitution of the United States and the Constitution of the State of California against all enemies, foreign and domestic; that I will bear true faith and allegiance to the Constitution of the United States and the Constitution of the State of California; that I take this obligation freely, without any mental reservation or purpose of evasion; and that I will well and faithfully discharge the duties upon which I am about to enter."

-SB 249 is neither a fair nor just bill.
-I ask you to uphold your oath of office and oppose S.B.
-249.

-Thank you for your time and attention.

-{% include signature.html %}

 ---